 - Charger and cables

-- Small e-liquid bottles (under 100ml, in clear bag with other liquids)
+- Small e-liquid bottles (under 100ml, in your clear liquids bag)

 Checked Bag (if needed):